How to Organize Your Messy Kid's Closet

 4. Create a Donations Pile

-As you're clearing out the closet and taking inventory, also take a moment to create a donations pile.
+As you're clearing out the closet and taking inventory, also take a moment to create a donation pile.
 This beats throwing clothes and other items away because you can teach your kid about charity while also giving these items a second chance to make another child happy.

 5. Create a Pile to Toss

-Everything is back in its space.
+Your child’s wardrobe is back in its space.
 Great job!
 Now it's time to look at the rest of the room and figure out what to do with the remaining mess.

 If anything does go back into the closet (possible if you are limited on space), make sure it happens in an orderly fashion.
 Take this time to explain to your child the importance of putting things back where they found them.